janderland/janderland-elm/content/Genesis.md

 ---

-And so it began. <!-- more --> And so it continued.
+And so it began.
+And so it continued.